colyseus/schema/README.md

 ## Why

-Initial thoghts/assumptions, for Colyseus:
+Initial thoughts/assumptions, for Colyseus:
 - little to no bottleneck for detecting state changes.
-- have a schema definition on both server and client
+- have a schema definition on both the server and the client
-- better experience on staticaly-typed languages (C#, C++)
+- better experience on statically-typed languages (C#, C++)
 - mutations should be cheap.

 Practical Colyseus issues this should solve: